 - Peanuts/tree nuts

-These 7 common allergenic foods account for 90% of all IgE mediated food allergies.
+These seven common allergenic foods account for 90% of all IgE-mediated food allergies.

 Genetic mutations result in people not being able to digest lactose.
-In this situation, it is best to avoid all forms of milk sugar lactose or use a lactase enzyme with milk.
+It is best to avoid all forms of milk sugar lactose or use a lactase enzyme with milk in this situation.

 Lactose digestion and absorption depend upon the intestinal brush border enzyme called lactase phlorizin hydrolase (LPH).
 This enzyme breaks lactose down into glucose and galactose.
 These sugars can then be absorbed across the intestinal lining.